 But quantum mechanics differs from relativity in one important way: the objects casting the shadows are not actual but potential.
 There is an objective world, but it is not an actual world fixed in space and time.
 The objective reality described by quantum theory is a potential world of possibility, beyond this shadow-play of spatio-temporal appearances we call actual.
-Furthermore, that objective world of potentiality is nonseparable—it is in a sense a single object, just as we have found that there is just a single subject.
+Furthermore, that objective world of potentiality is nonseparable—even though it decoheres into apparently separate worlds, it is in a deeper sense a single object, just as we have found that there is just a single subject.
 But out of this pair are manifested many relative worlds appearing to different people in different places at different times.
 And from the different relative worlds, each mind-body never sees the whole potential reality but only a limited, actualized projection from one unique point of view.
 In Schrödinger's words, "this whole is not so constituted that it can be surveyed in one single glance."
 But behind this apparent proliferation of subjects and objects, all are united and intricately interconnected.

 Thus, we have now revealed beneath the veil of Newton's universe a quantum realm of reality in which objects cannot exist alone, independent of a conscious subject.
 And while the one unitive subject is free of the limitations of any particular point of view, what becomes actual in each world depends on the observer at the center of that world, the individual mind-body who defines the reference point for that relative world.
 And there are as many relative worlds as reference points to be chosen.
 A world for you, a world for your friend, a world for every plant and every animal, and even a world for the stars and planets and every single atom.
 Yet, in a deep and profound sense, these worlds are merely different projections of a single potential reality common to them all, a nonseparable reality interweaving them all into a coherent whole and its archetypal Law, making objectivity and science possible.
 And at the center of each relative world is the one subject, uniting the worlds from the subjective side and making human relationships meaningful.

 And so we lose our last remaining link to the old cosmic machine.
 We have pierced completely through the illusion of Newton's world and have discovered the strange and wonderful world of the quantum, a world that is right here and now, veiled beneath the apparent reality of matter, determinism, naive objectivity, and separation.
 The world is not made of hard matter.
-The world does not strictly follow deterministic laws.
+The world of appearance does not strictly follow deterministic laws.
 The world is not just a collection of separate parts.
-The world does not exist as a collection of objective entities, independent of observers.
+The properties of objects do not exist independent of observers.
 No, the world is not what we have thought it to be after all.
 Beneath this illusion lies a quantum realm where strange and wonderful things can happen.
 And this quantum wonderland is not some far off place, it is not some fiction.
 This is the world right here and now, a world that modern physics has lead us to.

 Being such a profound change in our world view, what implications does this quantum reality hold for us?
 The most profound changes are not the changes to the world, but the changes in how we see the world.
 The discovery of quantum mechanics has opened up a vast new quantum world that can free us from an outdated world view and its illusions of separation and materialism.
 Going far beyond superficial technological changes, the quantum world has the potential to transform the basis of our individual and social actions.
 By recognizing the essential identity of oneself with other creatures, one acts from unity and compassion rather than separation and conflict.
 Kindness to others is kindness to oneself and cruelty to others is cruelty to oneself.
 In addition, by acknowledging the unity of all creatures, a common ground is established beneath the political, ideological, and cultural divisions at the root of so many world problems.
 In the quantum world, separateness is only half the story.
 Beneath all diversity is a unity.